WHERE ARE YOU LOCATED?

 Your images will be delivered to you by Pixieset; an online image gallery.
 Flash-drives are available upon request, for an additional fee.

 RAW FILES: Photographer will not under any circumstances release RAW, unedited images to the Client.
+Proofs may not be shared on any social media platforms.

 DO YOU OFFER PRINTS?